-Internship informationGeneral Farm Description: LEARN.
-HUG COWS.
-EAT ICE CREAM -- Kiss the Cow Farm is an organic, grass-based dairy selling farmstead ice cream, pasteurized and raw milk from our growing herd of Jersey and Normande cows.
-We also raise pastured eggs, chickens and turkeys.
-We sell our products through a farm store, seasonal CSAs, weekly farmers' markets and area restaurants and co-ops.
+Internship informationGeneral Farm Description: Kiss the Cow Farm is an organic, grass based, A2 dairy selling ice cream as well as raw and pasteurized milk from our herd of Jersey and Normande cows.
+We also grow organic vegetables, herbs and flowers, as well as pastured eggs and chickens.
+We sell our products through a farm store, seasonal CSAs, weekly farmers' markets and area co-ops.

 CRAFT Member Farm?
 No

 Application Deadline: Ongoing....

 You will experience first-hand what it takes to run a diverse, organic farm.
 The hours are long and the work is physical.
 However, there is no better way to learn the craft of small-scale agriculture than to roll up your sleeves and do it.
 The primary goal of our internship is to teach you what you need to know and give you plenty of practice and the confidence to pursue your own farm dream.